Duality for certain multi-Frobenius nonclassical curves in higher dimensional spaces: Duality for multi-Frobenius nonclassical curves

 \section{Duality for multi-Frobenius nonclassical curves}

 In this section, we will give a characterization of certain multi-Frobenius nonclassical curves in terms of their strict dual curves.
-With such characterization on hands, we are able to present sufficient criteria for the strict dual of some curves have some interesting geometrical properties.
-We start with the following Proposition, which provides a technical, but crucial result.
+With such characterization on hands, we are able to present sufficient criteria for the strict dual of some curves to have some interesting geometrical properties.
+We start with the following Proposition, which will be a key ingredient in the proof of one of the main results, namely, Theorem \ref{main-1}.